Crate spdlog

 The following crate feature flags are available in addition to the filters.
 They are configured in your Cargo.toml.

 • source-location allows recording the source location of each log.
-When it is enabled the default formatter FullFormatter will always format the source location information, and some formatting patterns related to source location will be available.
+When it is enabled, the source location will be present in Record and visible to Formatter, and formatting patterns related to source location will be available.
 If you do not want the source location information to appear in your binary file, you may prefer not to enable it.

-• log see Compatible with log crate above.
+• log enables the compatibility with log crate.

-• native enables platform-specific components, such as sink::WinDebugSink, sink::JournaldSink, etc. Note If the component requires additional system dependencies, then more granular features need to be enabled as well.
-See the documentation of the component for these details.
+• native enables platform-specific components, such as sink::WinDebugSink for Windows, sink::JournaldSink for Linux, etc. Note If the component requires additional system dependencies, then more granular features need to be enabled as well.

 spdlog-rs is built against the latest Rust stable release, it is not guaranteed to build on Rust versions earlier than the minimum supported version.